 In October 2010, Sports Illustrated included Schefter in its “Power 40+”, a listing of the NFL’s most influential officials, executives, coaches, players and media members.
 SI also ranked him (and senior NFL Insider Chris Mortensen) at No. 13 on its list of the Most Powerful People in Sports Media in March 2013.
-Schefter was voted “Best Insider” three straight years in USA Today conducted fan surveys.
+Schefter was voted “Best Insider” three straight years USA Today conducted fan surveys.

+Schefter conducted extensive interviews for the 2013 Sunday NFL Countdown feature “Waiting for Wilson,” which chronicled the Seattle Seahawks’ calculated decision to draft quarterback Russell Wilson in the third round of the 2012 NFL Draft.
 In 2010, Schefter and Mortensen departed on separate cross-country road trips for ESPN that took them to all 32 NFL training camps in 19 days, logging more than 15,000 miles combined.
 Mortensen concentrated on teams in the West, while Schefter focused on the East.

 A former president of the Pro Football Writers of America, Schefter has authored four books, including Romo: My Life on the Edge Living Dreams and Slaying Dragons about former Broncos linebacker Bill Romanowski which was on the New York Times bestseller list.
 Schefter also wrote books with former Broncos head coach and two-time Super Bowl champion Mike Shanahan and former Super Bowl MVP Terrell Davis.
 Schefter’s latest title, The Class of Football: Words of Hard-Earned Wisdom from Legends of the Gridiron, was released in August 2009.